Falasefemi2/event-booking/README.md

 JWT_SECRET=<your-jwt-secret>
 ```

-Alternatively, you can configure the database credentials directly in `user-service/src/main/resources/application.properties`.
+Alternatively, you can configure the database credentials directly in `user-service/src/main/resources/application.properties` and `event-service/src/main/resources/application.properties`.

 ### Running the application

 1.  **Start the `discovery-service`**: Navigate to the `discovery-service` directory and run `mvn spring-boot:run`.
 The Eureka server will be accessible at `http://localhost:8761`.
 2.  **Start the `user-service`**: Navigate to the `user-service` directory and run `mvn spring-boot:run`.
+3.  **Start the `event-service`**: Navigate to the `event-service` directory and run `mvn spring-boot:run`.

 ## API Endpoints (`user-service`)